stianfro/blog/content/en/posts/gateway-api-1.md

 What is important to be aware of is that Gateway API is just an API, it is just a set of CRDs that you install in your cluster and does not come with a controller of any kind.
 A separate Gateway Controller has to be installed for things to work, there are [many implementations to choose from](https://gateway-api.sigs.k8s.io/implementations) but some examples include Envoy Gateway, Traefik Proxy, Cilium and Istio.

-In this post I will focus on [Envoy Gateway](https://gateway.envoyproxy.io) but the general concepts should stay the same in other implementations.
+In this post I will focus on [Envoy Gateway](https://gateway.envoyproxy.io) but the general concepts should stay the same for other implementations.

 When explaining Gateway API it can be useful to have the illustration below in the back of your mind.
 Feel free to use it as a reference as you read on.